policygenius/reform/README.md

   = f.input :title
 ```

-Nested forms and collections can be easily rendered with `fields_for`, etc. Just use Reform as if it would be an ActiveModel instance in the view layer.
+Nested forms and collections can be easily rendered with `fields_for`, etc. Just use ReformOneTwoSix as if it would be an ActiveModel instance in the view layer.

 Note that you have a mechanism to [prepopulate forms](#prepopulating-forms) for rendering.